Seif-Sallam/RIG/README.md

   - Not entirely, just the text section
   - The data section is NEXT
   - The macros and the other directives will be NEXT
+- Parsing the data section so far is correct, but we don't get the data inside the application yet.

 # Next STEPS: